davejsmith/gradle-jaranalyzer/README.md

 ```

 The plugin should only be applied to a root project of a multi-project build.
-It adds a single task: `jarAnalyzerReport' which depends on the Jar tasks from each subproject.
+It adds a single task: `jarAnalyzerReport` which depends on the Jar tasks from each subproject.
 Reports are placed in `build/reports/jaranalyzer`

 Configuration